gbdev/pandocs/content/Video_Display.md

 40 sprites in upper half, and other 40 sprites in lower half of the screen).

+Sprites are not displayed while OAM DMA is being performed.

 A more compact procedure is

 `  ldh ($FF00+c), a`\